 Mini Oaxaca Bag Purple

 This purple mini Oaxaca bag is handwoven by incarcerated Mexican artists in an attempt to rehabilitate them.
 Made from 100% recycled plastic, this colorful and funky bag is the gateway to sustainable fashion.
-This simple and fun bag take almost an entire week to make but it's extremely durable and also waterproof.
-This beautiful plastic bag is perfect for pool parties, going to the beach, shopping, etc. They can also help reduce the usage of plastic in your daily life.
+This simple and fun bag takes almost an entire week to make but it's extremely durable and also waterproof.
+These beautiful plastic bags are perfect for pool parties, going to the beach, shopping, etc. They can also help reduce the usage of plastic in your daily life.
 Add this bag to your cart if you believe in sustainable fashion and a cleaner, greener future.

 - Made with 100% recyclable, Polypropylene plastic

 - Handbag/tote bag

 *Please note that each twilly is unique to each product as an upcycled element of the bag.
 The twilly is an extra touch that we provide colors/prints vary and might not be the exact same as the photo.

 - Height: 7 in

 The Social Pillar

 Equal Hands partners with artisans and organizations in underserved communities around the world to provide a dignified income and opportunities for talented makers.
 We also donate a portion of the purchase price to local charitable causes we support.